 Plant and Machinery Allowances (PMA): meaning of plant and machinery: lifts, escalators and building alterations

-Lifts and escalators are machinery.
-Treat expenditure on the provision of the wiring that operates a lift or escalator as part of the expenditure incurred on the provision of the lift or escalator.
-This means that it qualifies for PMA.
-For expenditure incurred on or after 1 April 2008 (CT) or on or after 6 April 2008 (IT) see the guidance on integral features starting at CA22300.
+Lifts, escalators and moving walkways are ‘integral features’ for the purpose of CAA01/S33A.
+See the guidance on integral features starting at CA22300.
+Treat expenditure on the provision of the wiring that operates a lift, escalator or moving walkway as part of the expenditure incurred on the provision of the asset.
+This means that it qualifies for PMAs.

 You may get a claim that expenditure on installing a lift shaft qualifies for capital allowances as expenditure on the provision of plant or machinery.
 The lift shaft itself is not plant or machinery.
 However, expenditure on installing a lift shaft in an existing building should qualify under Section 25 as expenditure on alterations to an existing building incidental to the installation of plant or machinery.
 Expenditure on installing a lift shaft in a new building does not qualify because Section 25 only applies to expenditure on alterations to an existing building.